 Marino Miculan

-This webpage collects some information about my research, including my publications, the scientific projects and events I am involved in, my teaching activities and academic services.
+This website collects some information about my current and past research, including my publications, the scientific projects and events I am involved in, my teaching activities and my academic services.

 I founded and currently lead the Models and Applications of Distributed Systems laboratory, the Udine node of the CINI National CyberSecurity laboratory, and the MadrHacks, the ethical hacking team of the University of Udine.